LEADING OFF: Betts back in leadoff spot, Giolito streaking

 The Texas Rangers will see how slugger Joey Gallo is doing, a day after he exited early with tightness in his left oblique.

-Gallo hit a grand slam Friday night against Kansas City and connected Saturday for his 17th home run — that tied him with four others for the AL lead.
+Gallo hit a grand slam Friday night against Kansas City and connected Saturday for his 17th home run.

 Gallo was pulled while batting in the fifth inning.
 Manager Chris Woodward said the outfielder told him he felt the pain earlier in the game when throwing.
 Gallo had an MRI and passed some strength tests after the 6-2 win over the Royals.